Manuscript submissions now being accepted. Watch for the Review's inaugural issue this fall!

 Articles published in the NACADA Review contribute to PRAXIS by presenting HOW practice can be understood in terms of theory, and HOW theory can inform practice.
 As such articles may:

-- explore issues that support scholarly advising across institutions, the advising profession, or higher education in general.
+- explore the process, conditions, and relevance of praxis as it relates to advising as a scholarly profession that spans institutions, the advising profession, or higher education in general.

 Reference: Boyer, E. L. (1990), Scholarship reconsidered: Priorities of the professoriate.
 Carnegie Foundation for the Advancement of Teaching